 Real-World Examples of Using Performance Charts

 - Residential Landscape Revamp: A landscape designer was tasked with renovating a large residential property with diverse vegetation types.
-By consulting performance charts, the designer selected a combination of fixed spray and rotary nozzles with specific precipitation rates suitable for each zone's plantings.
-The use of smart irrigation controllers and soil moisture sensors further optimized water application, leading to a 30% reduction in water usage while maintaining a lush and healthy landscape.
+By consulting performance charts, the designer selected a combination of fixed spray and rotary nozzles with specific precipitation rates suitable for each zone’s plantings.
+Smart irrigation controllers and soil moisture sensors further optimized water application, leading to a 30% reduction in water usage while maintaining a lush and healthy landscape.

 - Golf Course Irrigation Upgrade: The superintendent of a golf course sought to modernize the irrigation system to minimize water waste and achieve more precise coverage.
 After analyzing performance charts, the team replaced outdated sprinklers with pressure-regulated rotors and utilized centrally controlled weather-based irrigation.
 This upgrade not only reduced water consumption by 40% but also improved turf conditions and overall playability.